 Simard put the unique photograph NFT up for sale.
 To purchase an NFT, as we’ve mentioned, you need some form of cryptocurrency.
 Different blockchains use different cryptocurrencies.
 Simard’s photograph was minted (created and authenticated) on the Ethereum blockchain and sold for 100 ETH, that blockchain’s fungible cryptocurrency, which at the time amounted to $303,481.
 Not a bad turnaround for an artist whose work had been shopped around the internet for free not long before.

 This perfectly encapsulates just one of the merits of NFTs.
 Visual artists who used to have to work with intermediary institutions like galleries, earning a fraction of the profits gained, now have an easy and direct way to be fully compensated for their work.
-The other benefit of NFTs is that, because the digital contracts that underlie them are customizable, artists can code in the amount of royalties they make from secondary sales.
+The other benefit of NFTs is that because the digital contracts that underlie them are customizable, artists can code in the amount of royalties they make from secondary sales.
 This means that each time the artwork changes hands, a cut of the profits goes to the original artist, creating a more sustainable creative economy for the industry.

 Musicians are taking advantage of NFTs as well.
 It’s a well-known fact that streaming services like Spotify, YouTube Music, Apple Music, and others treat musicians like, well, garbage.
-Unless you’re already a massively well-known artist, you’re going to have a hard time making any money off of your art.
+Unless you’re already a massively well-known artist, you’ll have a hard time making any money off of your art.
 Spotify, for example, pays artists between $0.003-0.005 per stream, meaning you’d need around 250 streams to make a single dollar.
 Rapper and producer Black Dave is a great example of someone who has used NFTs to their advantage, having sold songs and entire albums as NFTs for thousands of dollars at a time.

 Importantly, NFTs are only worth what people are willing to pay for them.
-Oftentimes, well-established artists will turn their existing work into NFTs and sell them for hundreds of thousands or even millions of dollars at a time, precisely because they already have a following.
+Often, well-established artists will turn their existing work into NFTs and sell them for hundreds of thousands or even millions of dollars at a time precisely because they already have a following.
 But many up-and-coming artists are starting to use the tech as well to make a name for themselves.
 Numerous NFT projects supported by novel communities have exploded onto the scene, turning absurd profits in the process.

-In any case, cryptocurrencies and NFTs have changed so many things in society, from how we view and appreciate art and how that art gets made and distributed, to how we think about the basic concepts of economy and value and currency in the first place.
+In any case, cryptocurrencies and NFTs have changed many things in society, from how we view and appreciate art and how that art gets made and distributed to how we think about the basic concepts of economy and value and currency in the first place.
 Web3 is a dynamic — and yes, risky — place.
 But it cannot be argued that it isn’t an exciting and inspirational one.